Commanders eye three possible sites in Virginia for new stadium, entertainment complex

 All three Virginia sites are at least 27 miles from the Capitol, but only the Sterling site is accessible to the Metro, assuming the Dulles extension on the Silver Line opens.
 Some Virginia lawmakers have discussed potentially expanding Metro to serve one or more of the proposed sites.

 While Maryland and D.C. officials are also still engaged in discussions with team officials about a new stadium, Virginia’s efforts to lure the Commanders to the commonwealth have intensified in recent weeks, coinciding with the franchise’s rebrand.
 Legislation to create a football stadium authority that would oversee the financing and construction of the project has been making its way through Virginia’s General Assembly.
-The Republican-controlled House of Delegates and the Democratic-led Senate passed similar bills earlier this month by wide margins, but all differences will have to be ironed out before the measures can be considered by Gov. Glenn Youngkin (R), who has expressed support for the project.
+The Republican-controlled House of Delegates and the Democratic-led Senate passed similar bills this month by wide margins, but all differences will have to be ironed out before the measures can be considered by Gov. Glenn Youngkin (R), who has expressed support for the project.

 If Youngkin signs off, the stadium authority could sell bonds to help fund a stadium worth roughly $1 billion.
-Senate Majority Leader Richard L. Saslaw (D-Fairfax), who described the project as a “mini-city,” said the team would have to invest around $2 billion to complete the surrounding development.
+State Senate Majority Leader Richard L. Saslaw (D-Fairfax), who described the project as a “mini-city,” said the team would have to invest around $2 billion to complete the surrounding development.

 According to the planning documents, the Commanders’ vision for a new complex in Virginia would include much more than a state-of-the-art stadium.
-For all three locations — in Sterling, Woodbridge and Dumfries — the team has outlined plans for a resort and conference center with an accompanying amphitheater, plus a cinema, a nightclub and a family-friendly venue, perhaps similar to the LEGO Discovery Center slated for Fairfax County; plus additional retail and office space, and housing.
+For all three locations — in Sterling, Woodbridge and Dumfries — the team has outlined plans for a resort and conference center with an accompanying amphitheater, plus a cinema, a nightclub and a family-friendly venue, perhaps similar to the Lego Discovery Center slated for Fairfax County, along with additional retail and office space as well as housing.

-“We want to build more businesses,” Commanders president Jason Wright told The Washington Post last summer.
+“We want to build more businesses,” Commanders President Jason Wright told The Washington Post in the summer.
 “This could be a business at the scale of our local football business if we do it right.
 So the design and thinking around the stadium takes that into primary consideration, and that fits with what leaders in the D.C., Maryland and Virginia area want.
 They don’t want something that just sits idle between games.
 They want something that is driving economic activity on a consistent basis, and we agree with that vision.”

 Details of the three potential Virginia sites were first reported by WUSA9.
 The planning documents were obtained by The Post; a person close to the team with direct knowledge of the plans confirmed their authenticity.